John-R-Wallace-NOAA/FishNIRS/README.md

 The Excel session report's main data sheet that lists metadata for each otolith in on sheet 3 (from the argument 'excelSheet = 3').

 For the above example there was no extra metadata available except what was in the session report.
-When there is metadata availble in the Data Warehouse, then the function: R/Import_Species_Metadata_from_NWFSC_Warehouse.R() can be run to extract that data and the argument would look something like:
+When there is metadata available in the Data Warehouse, then the function: R/Import_Species_Metadata_from_NWFSC_Warehouse.R() can be run to extract that data and the argument would look something like:

      Extra_Meta_Path = "C:/SIDT/Get Otie Info from Data Warehouse/selectSpAgesFramFeb2025.RData"
      Extra_Meta_Path = "C:/SIDT/Get Otie Info from Data Warehouse/Chilipepper_Combo_Metadata.RData"